00mjk/or1kmvp/README.md

 simulators present in the system).
 It is intended to be used by software developers to test and run parallel OpenRISC applications without the need for physical OpenRISC hardware.
-Furthermore, it can also be used as a starting point for custom SystemC-based Virtual Platforms.
+Furthermore, it can also be used as a starting point for custom SystemC and OpenRISC based Virtual Platforms.

 ----
 ## Build & Installation